ryersondmp/sa11y-website/src/developers/custom-checks.md

 - **inline** - Display annotation inline with text.
 (Boolean)
 - **position** - Where to insert annotation.
 View [`insertAdjacentHTML()` parameters.](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML#parameters) (String)
 - **dismiss** - A string that uniquely identifies the found issue used for all warnings.
-  - All warnings **must** have have a dismiss key.
-Errors cannot be dismissed.
+  - Errors cannot be dismissed, only warnings can.
   - It's very **important** that the key is unique.
 It's recommended to pass the element's inner text for example.
 Use the `Utils.prepareDismissal` utility function to generate a key.

 ### Page Issue